input-output-hk/peras-design/site/docs/reports/tech-report-1.md

 ### Pseudo-code

-We initially started working from researchers' pseudo-code which was detailed in various documents:
+We initially started working from researchers' pseudo-code which was detailed in various documents.

-* The initial [protocol definition](https://docs.google.com/document/d/1QMn1CqS4zSbKzvozhcAtc7MN_nMfVHhP25pMTxyhhZ8/edit#heading=h.8bsvt41k7bj1) as presented in the Edinburgh workshop, in September 2023,
-* The [post-workshop definition](https://docs.google.com/document/d/1lywi65s1nQpAGgMpzPXD-sLzYNES-FZ8SHXF75VCKuI/edit#heading=h.dqvlvyqlb2s4)  which considered votes and blocks diffusion and chain selection in a more integrated manner,
-* The newest version from [March 2024](https://docs.google.com/document/d/1w_jHsojcBxZHgGrr63ZGa4nhkgEpkL6a2cFYiq8Vf8c/edit) which addressed the shortcomings of tallying individual votes in the chain selection process from earlier versions.

 In the Paris Workshop in April 2024, we tried to address a key issue of this pseudo-code: The fact it lives in an unstructured and informal document, is not machine-checkable, and is therefore poised to be quickly out of the sync with both the R&D work on the formal specification, the prototyping work, and the research work.
 This collective effort led to writing the exact same pseudo-code as a _literate Agda_ document, the internal consistency of which can be checked by the Agda compiler, while providing a similar level of flexibility and readability than the original document.

 This document is available in the [Peras repository](https://github.com/input-output-hk/peras-design/blob/65d8a98817df119b3902e43e5acca86fdcca6f92/src/Peras/ProtocolL.lagda.md#L1) and is a first step towards better integration between research and engineering work streams.